chatoooo/zscaler_detector/README.md

 ## Final Step

 After the installation script finishes, **restart Google Chrome completely**.
 The extension should now be fully functional.
-You can configure the banner's visibility and position by right-clicking the extension icon and selecting "Options".
+You can configure the banner, blocklist, and other settings by right-clicking the extension icon and selecting "Options".

+The default domain list is now automatically updated and merged with your custom list when you update the extension, so you'll always have the latest recommendations without losing your own entries.